TheHadiAhmadi/TestTestCMS/docs/Page.md

 Dynamic Loading: Apply changes to page content in real-time without needing to refresh or restart the system.

 ## Proposal
-This proposal outlines the approach for utilizing FluentCMS to create and manage individual pages on a shared infrastructure.
+This proposal outlines the approach for utilizing TestTestCMS to create and manage individual pages on a shared infrastructure.
 This will enable efficient resource utilization, streamlined management, and personalized page customization for different needs, such as e-commerce product pages or news article pages.

 ## Properties
 * PageId: Unique identifier for the page.